theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Arrived there, he walked straight in without ceremony or hesitation, and found the three trembling rogues still in fearful consultation.
 He was as yet scarcely more than a boy, but he was a son of the dominant race, and he expressed his opinion of that chief and the high priest in rigorous and unflattering terms.
 He paid not the slightest heed to the boasted mesmeric power of the priest, who indeed was far too disturbed in mind to be able to use it.
 He concluded the denunciation with these words:

-"

-You know quite well that I have only to go before my grandfather the King and tell my story, and within the hour you will be in prison, never to leave it alive; and you know that that is the fate that you deserve.
+"You know quite well that I have only to go before my grandfather the King and tell my story, and within the hour you will be in prison, never to leave it alive; and you know that that is the fate that you deserve.
 But if that were done, your crime and my sister' s misfortune would be known to all the kingdom, and I do not choose that it shall be so known.
 My mother is away from home; if when she returns she finds my sister still in this condition, she will be troubled about it, and I do not intend to have her troubled.
 Therefore instead of delivering you to justice, I will agree not to denounce you on this one condition ; that you come at once and remove your diabolical spell from my sister' s mind, and restore her to normal health.
 If you don' t do this, be sure that you shall both die."

 Markab at once breathed more freely, and made haste to agree; but Scorpio looked more disturbed than ever and, and said: "Young white lord, I would truly do this for you if I could; but what you ask is impossible.
 If I had cast only my spell upon your sister I could remove it ; but I have worked upon her the greatest magic at my command.
 I have cast upon her the spell of the goddess, and the goddess herself has ratified it; only she herself can remove it, if she should choose.
 But she will never choose to do so."

-"

-I know nothing of your goddess,"

-replied Mizar sternly,
+"I know nothing of your goddess," replied Mizar sternly,

 "and I do not fear her, because I worship the Light; but if only she can remove the spell, lead me at once to her shrine, and I will speak to her face to face in the power of the Light, and will compel her do undo her foul magic."

 "Master, master,"cried Scorpio in horrified accents"you know not what you say ; it is death to look upon the face of the goddess, and no man may withstand her power."

-"Perchance that may be so,"
+"Perchance that may be so," replied Mizar;"

-replied Mizar;"

 Yet I shall not shrink from death for the sake of my mother and my sister.
-But at least I will face this goddess, and the spell shall be removed.""Young sir, you are brave ; though I hate your family, I admire your courage,"

-said Scorpio;"but I warn you that it is useless."
+But at least I will face this goddess, and the spell shall be removed.""Young sir, you are brave ; though I hate your family, I admire your courage," said Scorpio;"but I warn you that it is useless."

-"Take me to your goddess, or you shall both die,"

-was all the reply that Mizar would give.
+"Take me to your goddess, or you shall both die," was all the reply that Mizar would give.

-"Lead him to her, brother,"

-said Markab, it is better that he should die than we.
+"Lead him to her, brother," said Markab, it is better that he should die than we.

-"

-Come then if you must have it so,"

-said Scorpio;"but your blood be upon your head.
+"Come then if you must have it so," said Scorpio;"but your blood be upon your head.
 I do not even know that the goddess will show herself on any day but her own day of the full moon; and it may be that she will slay us even for disturbing her rest.
 Yet come, since come you must.
 For myself, I do not even know that the goddess will show herself on any day but her own day of the full moon; and it may be that she will slay us even for disturbing her rest.
 Yet come, since come you must.
 For myself, I care not; it can be death either way, and I do not think that she will kill her priest."

 So Mizar and Scorpio started together for the haunted forest, the priest revolving in his mind the various plans for killing his companions so that he might avoid the risk of angering the goddess.